Sparsh (festival): Competitions

 Sparsh has been the perfect stage for college contingents from across the Western Region.
 Competitions cover all the genres of art - Dramatics, Literary arts, Music, Dance, Visual arts, and, Film and Media, as mentioned above.

 Singing Night

 Where words fail, music speaks.
 “Sargam” is the singing night of Sparsh.
 The wide category of performances include Hindustani, Classical, Symphony, Orchestra, Opera, Heavy Metal, Punk rock.
 This is the night when the entire college congregates to witness magic unfold before their eyes.
 The melodious voice and the flowing music transport your mind into Trance.

 Dancing Night

 From Bharatnatyam in the south to Bhangra in the North; Garba in the west to Chauu in the East, nothing is left out.
 Also mired in the concoction we have western dancing styles like hip-hop, salsa, jazz, boogie and rumba where the students bring out the essence of various cultures through their dances, thus creating an atmosphere of harmony in the cultural diversity.
 The crowd pulling event of Sparsh where the participants go crazy in the attempt to bag the best dance in different categories.

+Dancing night is very important part of the event.